Alberta Highway 8

-Highway 8 is a highway in Southern Alberta that connects Highway 22 in Rocky View County, just north of Redwood Meadows, to Calgary.
+Highway 8 is a highway in southern Alberta that connects Highway 22 in Rocky View County, just north of Redwood Meadows, to Calgary.
+The route runs 16.9 km east from the Elbow River valley along the city's southwestern approach, crossing from rural Rocky View County into Calgary city limits before merging with Highway 201 (Stoney Trail) at the ring road.

 Route description

 Highway 8 begins west of Calgary in a rural area of Rocky View County.
-Its terminus is a roundabout with Highway 22 in the Elbow River valley after which it proceeds east, paralleling the Elbow River through agricultural lands as a two-lane rural highway with a posted speed limit of 100 km/h.
+Its terminus is a roundabout with Highway 22 in the Elbow River valley, situated just north of Redwood Meadows, a residential townsite established on land leased from the Tsuutʼina Nation under a head lease administered jointly by a Tsuut'ina development company and the townsite's own municipal council.
+From the roundabout the highway proceeds east, paralleling the Elbow River through agricultural lands as a two-lane rural highway with a posted speed limit of 100 km/h.
 In Rocky View County the highway is alternately designated as Township Road 241, and after it crosses Range Road 32 the speed limit reduces to 80 km/h as the highway bisects the estate residential area of Elbow Valley.
 After a signalized intersection at Clearwater Drive / Lott Creek Boulevard, the highway then descends into the Elbow River valley before veering slightly north to cross the river, entering Calgary city limits almost immediately thereafter at 101 Street SW.
 East of 101 Street SW, Highway 8 merges with Highway 201 with the roadway becoming part of Stoney Trail, with it becoming a freeway and meeting a stack interchange with Sarcee Trail and Glenmore Trail that opened in 2020.

 Many commercial maps show Highway 8 continuing east through Calgary along Glenmore Trail to Highway 2 (Deerfoot Trail); however, the route is unsigned.